-When parents set child support obligations they expect their financial situation will remain constant for the foreseeable future.
-However, sometimes the best laid plans go awry.
+When parents set child support obligations, they expect their financial situation will remain constant for the foreseeable future.
+However, sometimes the best-laid plans go awry.
 When a parent's financial circumstances change, either for better or for worse, child support modification may be appropriate to adjust the existing obligation.
-States have established procedures for reviewing and adjusting child support awards, and this article provides an overview of North Carolina's child support modification laws.
+States have established procedures for reviewing and adjusting child support awards.
+This article provides an overview of North Carolina's child support modification laws.

 If a court entered an order awarding child support, a parent must petition the court to modify their obligation.
 North Carolina law and Child Support Services (CSS) state that child support is reviewable if:

-In these cases, the Schedule of Basic Child Support Obligations determines whether modification is warranted.
-If a parent demonstrates a difference of 15 percent or more from the current award if it were calculated using the parents' current gross income, child support will be modified.
+In these cases, the Schedule of Basic Child Support Obligations determines whether a modification is warranted.
+If a parent demonstrates a difference of 15% or more from the current award if it were calculated using the parents' current gross income, child support will be modified.
 The parents seeking modification bear the burden of proving that their situation has changed.

 When less than three years have elapsed, CSS or courts must verify that a change in circumstances occurred for either parent to render the case eligible for review.
 These circumstances may include:

 If a party can provide evidence of situations such as these, set out by CCS in their Qualified Change in Circumstances, they may qualify for review and subsequent modification.
 However, not all situations are eligible for modification under this standard.
 For example, neither a standalone significant increase nor a significant voluntary decrease in a parent's income will merit a child support modification.
 The child support guidelines also state that incarceration is not voluntary unemployment and thus not sufficient to mandate child support modification.